SoftEng2-Group-16/thesis-management-project/documents/documentation.md

 - POST `/api/newapplication`
   - Description: inserts a new application for a thesis proposal (student)
-  - Request body: object containing the id of the student applying and the id of the thesis proposal
+  - Request body: object containing the id of the student applying and the id of the thesis proposal and the id of the supervisorfor that thesis
-    - object{`studentId`, `proposalId`}
+    - object{`studentId`, `proposalId`,`teacherId`}
   - Response: `201 Created` (success), `500 Internal Server Error` (generic error)
   - Response body: number, indicating the number of applications inserted (should always be 1)